- Pre-Epidemic : cw abuse, toxic family, addictions:

 The blinding daylight caught up to Cherry quickly.
 She struggled to keep up her responsibilities and sunny facade, developing addictions to cope with the exhaustion and stress.
 Still, her double life began melting together in a puddle she couldn't contain.
 As her company and habits changed, so did Cherry, no longer valuing the same morals and behaviors she once held high.
 She became toxic without even realizing it, dragging others down to stay afloat in her misery.
 Cherry never intended to bring harm or ruin to others, but her bright eyes and crinkled smile were trustworthy; When people befriended her, she clawed into them and refused to let go.
 Every bad ending only made Cherry more miserable, more lonely, and the cycle of ruin continued.

 Cherry knew she needed help.
 But whenever she fought to pull herself together, the fight only exhausted her more.
 Every time she sank back down into darkness, the light seemed farther and farther away.
 She partied for days on end away from home, only speaking to her parents to argue or beg for necessities.
-Her perfect persona finally shattered; The mask she wore for years was gone, but she hated the person underneath - she hated everyone.
-Even her cats were kept in Pokeballs unless battling, out of sight and out of mind; They were too good for her, the one connection to a world she no longer belonged in.
-Cherry loved them so much she began hating them, but refused to let go.
+Her perfect persona finally shattered; The mask she wore for years was gone, but she hated the person underneath.
+She hated everyone.

 Cherry learned from a young age that law enforcement wasn't concerned with "keeping the peace", only with keeping the quiet.
 For years, her father had abused his status to clean up personal matters at home, keeping his record and appearance squeaky-clean.
 Cherry hurt more than her own reputation when she ran from home, she hurt her father's reputation, something she knew he would never let go.
 Cherry didn't expect her father to show up with an entire squad, however, crashing the drug party of a house she'd been couch surfing in.
 But the police didn't arrive to make arrests; They had arrived to steal Pokemon, as a wild new law dictated all living Pokemon must be released by their Trainers or forcibly taken into custody.